 Six foods to help balance your hormones?
 Does it sound too good to be true?
-Well, you know the meno years are all about our hormones, but did you know the food you eat can have a significant effect on how much they swing?
+Peri/menopause is all about our hormones and the food we eat can have a significant effect on hormonal balance.

-As our fertility declines so do our estrogen, progesterone and testosterone levels, which can lead to the things that drive us batty like hot flushes, weight gain, moodiness, bladder weakness, itchy, dry skin and so much more.
-However, the foods we choose to eat can help balance them a little bit.
+As our fertility declines so do our estrogen and progesterone levels.
+This can lead to hot flushes, weight gain, moodiness, bladder weakness, itchy, dry skin and so much more.
+However, the foods we choose to eat can help.

-Because the meno years sees a change in hormone balance by default, adding in the three known hormone imbalancers like xenoestrogens, stress and nutritional deficiencies only adds fuel to the fire.
+Perimenopause, menopause and post-menopause sees a change in hormone balance by default.
+That’s why a daily dose of the three known hormone imbalancers – nutritional deficiencies, xenoestrogens and stress – adds fuel to the fire.

-Plus, and we’re sorry about this, but to seriously help balance menopausal hormones you need to get rid of caffeine and alcohol.Plus, and we’re sorry about this, but to seriously help balance menopausal hormones you need to get rid of caffeine and alcohol.
+4. We’re sorry about this, but to seriously help balance menopausal hormones bypassing caffeine and alcohol is recommended.We’re sorry about this, but to seriously help balance menopausal hormones bypassing caffeine and alcohol is recommended.
 Click To Tweet

-Add these six foods to your diet and your mood will be sunny, your energy levels will skyrocket and you’ll feel great.
-Depression?
-Mood swings?
-Weight gain?
-No way…
+Add these six foods to your diet and your mood will be sunnier and you’ll have more energy.

-Good fats are essential for hormone production and avocados are rich in monounsaturated fatty acids along with goodies like fibre, magnesium, potassium, vitamin E, the B’s and folic acid.
-Plus avo’s are great for your skin and ease conditions such as eczema, acne, itchiness and other irritations.
-Half an avocado a day helps keep the meno witch away!
+Good fats are essential for hormone production so avocados are a great choice.
+They’re rich in monounsaturated fatty acids, fibre, magnesium, potassium, vitamin E, the B’s and folic acid.
+Plus avo’s are great for skin and ease conditions like eczema, acne and itchiness.
+We like to say half an avocado a day helps to keep the meno witch at bay!

-Eggs are little packages of vitamins and minerals chock full of vitamins A, D, E, B2, B6, B9, iron, calcium, phosphorous, potassium and choline – all nutrients essential to healthy hormones.
+Eggs are little packages of vitamins and minerals.
+They’re chock full of vitamins A, D, E, B2, B6, B9, iron, calcium, phosphorous, potassium and choline – nutrients essential to healthy hormones.

-Studies have shown too that people who start off the day with eggs can tell many a successful weight loss story.
+Bonus?
+Studies have shown that people who start the day with eggs can tell many a successful weight loss story.

-Salmon is one of the best sources of omega-3 fatty acids, which are one of the building blocks of balanced hormones.
-Salmon nutrition is primo for brain and heart health too, both of which can take a bashing during and after the meno years.
+Salmon is a good source of omega-3 fatty acids -one of the building blocks of balanced hormones.
+This flavoursome fish is very good for brain and heart health too.
+Both of these can become vulnerable during and after the menopausal years.
 Its anti-inflammatory properties are also great for skin conditions and joint aches and pains.
 Add a piece or two to your week.

 4. Coconut Oil

-While you may feel coconut oil is a bit of a buzzword or trend it’s actually one of the few gold star superfoods.
-Coconut oil is made up of medium chain fatty acids (unlike most oils which consist of long chain fatty acids) and is metabolised differently – going straight to the liver from the digestive system where it is promptly used for energy.
+While you may feel coconut oil is a bit of a buzzword or trend it’s actually a gold star superfood.
+Coconut oil is made up of medium chain fatty acids unlike most oils which consist of long chain fatty acids.
+As such its metabolised differently – going straight to the liver where it is promptly used for energy.

-It also contains lauric acid, which is an antimicrobial fatty acid so it can kill bacteria and viruses and fungi (read yeast infections).
-In addition, it’s amazing for hormone health and is anti-inflammatory.
+Coconut oil also contains lauric acid, which is an antimicrobial fatty acid.
+This gives it the ability to kill bacteria, viruses and fungi (read yeast infections).
+And it’s an anti-inflammatory.

-I’ve been known to take a teaspoon of coconut oil on its own first thing in the morning when I’m intermittent eating (my favourite way of eating for good health and weight management).
-Studies have shown people who eat medium chain fatty acids consume fewer calories.
+I’ve been known to take a teaspoon of coconut oil on its own first thing in the morning.
+I do this mostly when I’m intermittent eating (my favourite way of eating for weight management).
+It’s very filling and studies have shown people who eat medium chain fatty acids consume fewer calories.

 5. Nuts & Seeds

-I throw nuts and seeds into everything and not just because they taste great but they are nutrient powerhouses and our hormones love them.
-Flaxseeds, chia seeds and walnuts are super rich in omega-3’s so adding them to salads, veggies, smoothies, or whatever you’ve got going is an easy way to keep your hormones happy.
-Flaxseeds are particularly good for the meno years as they’re rich in lignans, which convert to substances that are brilliant female hormone balancers.
+I throw nuts and seeds into everything.
+Not just because they taste great but they are nutrient powerhouses and our hormones love them.
+Hemp, flax, and chia seeds and walnuts are rich in omega-3’s so adding them to salads, veggies, smoothies is a good idea.
+It’s also an easy way to boost your hormone helpers.

 6. Eat Your Fruit & Veg

 Fruit and vegetables are phytoestrogens, which basically means plant + estrogens and are found in over 300 plants.
-According to GreenMedInfo, phytoestrogens are weak forms of estrogens that balance estrogen levels by binding to receptors and upping levels that are too low and blocking estrogens if your levels are too high, making them particularly good for Meno-She’s.
-So load up on blueberries, broccoli, olives, apples, carrots, alfalfa and mung, pomegranates, cherries, bananas and mint.
-Loving watermelon for summer!
+According to GreenMedInfo, phytoestrogens balance estrogen by binding to receptors and having an estrogenic effect.
+They raise levels that are too low and block stronger estrogens if levels are too high.
+So load up on spinach, blueberries, broccoli, apples, carrots, alfalfa and mung bean sprouts, pomegranates, cherries, bananas, watermelon and mint.

-So there you have it, the more you swap these six foods with refined carbohydrates, which actually mess with your hormones, the more balanced you’ll be 😊😊😊
+There you have it.
+The more you manage to swap these six foods with refined carbohydrates the more balanced you’ll be 😊😊😊